 THE TRAILER for the 2001 movie A Knight’s Tale did not impress us, but fourteen years later a friend brought the DVD over so we were obliged to sit through it.
 The star, Heath Ledger, had impressed us in his tour de force as the Joker in The Dark Knight (2008).
-With the silly trailer … CONTINUE READING
+With the silly trailer still in … CONTINUE READING

 IF I SAID that all 'modern' fantasy can be traced to one author and one story, J.R.R.
 Tolkien and The Lord Of The Rings, few would argue.
 While aficionados and historians can make arguments for the influence of Lord Dunsany, James Branch Cabell, and others, almost all the well-known fantasy titles of the past four … CONTINUE READING

 THIS IS THE FOURTH of five essays (all titled "modern science fiction and the gimme part 4" or 3 or 1) addressing aspects of the acknowledged "laws" of plotting and story-telling in modern science fiction.
 It is not necessary to have read the first two parts to understand this part.
-Here are a few very … CONTINUE READING
+Here are a few very brief, easy-to-understand … CONTINUE READING

 I CAME OF AGE as a reader of science fiction in the late 1960s and early '70s.
 My exposure to what was happening in science fiction was limited, as I was never involved in any organized fandom.
-For me, the early '70s was spent turning on tuning in dropping out, protesting the war, expanding my … CONTINUE READING
+For me, the early '70s was spent turning on tuning in dropping out, protesting the war, expanding my consciousness, and … CONTINUE READING

 THIS IS THE FIRST OF FIVE interconnected essays on 'modern' science fiction and fantasy.
 They are intended to be read as a piece when all five are posted over the next week.
-This essay started off as an investigation into two aspects of science fiction based on MY memories concerning the field, most of them … CONTINUE READING
+This essay started off as an investigation into two aspects of science fiction based on MY memories concerning the field, most of them from … CONTINUE READING

-FREDERIK POHL—science fiction author, for which he won a Hugo and a Nebula (Gateway, 1977) and the only National Book Award given in a one-year category for that genre (Gem, 1980); editor (for which he won seven Hugos (Galaxy and If magazines, 1962-1969); literary agent (who helped get Isaac … CONTINUE READING
+FREDERIK POHL—science fiction author, for which he won a Hugo and a Nebula (Gateway, 1977) and the only National Book Award given in a one-year category for that genre (Gem, 1980); editor (for which he won seven Hugos (Galaxy and If magazines, 1962-1969); literary agent (who helped get Isaac Asimov's first novel … CONTINUE READING

 "MAYBE YOU DON'T UNDERSTAND how complex a structure the human brain is.
 Believe me, it makes the sidereal universe look like a child's building set.
 There are many times more possible inter-neuronic connections than there are atoms in the entire cosmos — the factor is something like ten to the power of several million.